Engagement drivers

 • I have opportunities to increase my influence in the organization.

-A measure of an employee's direct manager.
-The sense within an individual that they can show and employ their true selves at work without fear of negative consequences to self-image, status, or career.
+Psychological safety is a measurement of an employee's direct manager.
+It reflects an individual's sense that they can show and employ their true selves at work without fear of negative consequences to self-image, status, or career.

 What statements measure the psychological safety driver?